Finding joy in books and fudgey chocolate

 I’m certain I’m not the only food blogger here who is obsessed with cookbooks.
 Buying cookbooks is like a disease.
 Even though you already have more than enough to tide you over; even though you’ve got about a million earmarked pages or recipes on your to-do list; you just keep wanting to have another cookbook.

+One of the perks of getting this particular cookbook is finally getting to make THE Baked brownies.
 Now these brownies were hyped like crazy, by people from Oprah, America’s Test Kitchen, and countless other blogs.
 And it was because of this hype that my skepticism began to take a hold of me (previous bad experiences with the hype train, sorry!).
 But after finally making this recipe, I would have to concede that there are some things that actually deserve all the publicity they are being given.

 I am surrounded by a bunch brownie fiends.
 Alas, I am not one myself.
 There’s something about brownies that makes me look the other way.
 Don’t get me wrong, they are delicious if not made too sweet, and every bite is a solid chocolate hit (I especially prefer the fudgy kind); but for me, everything about them screams decadence to the point of overindulgence.
 Decadent food might not be my thing.
 I never ever eat a whole square.
 A quarter to half a brownie is pretty much enough for me.